cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[25]: True
 ```

 Why two equal signs?
 The reason is that a single equal sign is used to assign names.
 So `a = 7` would be interpreted by the Python kernel, not as asking whether `a` is equal to `7`, but as creating a variable named `a` whose value is `7`.

 The *not equal* operator is denoted by an equal sign preceded by an admiration symbol (`!`):

 ```
 In [26]: a != 4
 Out[26]: False
 ```

-Another example involving a comparison operator:
+Strings can also be compared (but not to numbers:

 ```
 In [27]: 'a' >= 'A'